 Frederick County is home to several state and federally designated scenic roadways, referred to more commonly as "byways".
 Not only do these routes assist travelers in getting from point A to point B, they also represent tourist destinations unto themselves.
-Five out of the state of Maryland's nineteen designated byways traverse Frederick County and are marked with the Black-eyed Susan scenic byway signs.
-The County and City of Frederick have the unique distinction of sitting at the crossroads of two nationally designated scenic roadways - the Historical National Road (US 40) and the Catoctin Mountain National Scenic Byway (US15), Maryland's portion of the Journey Through Hallowed Ground.
+Five out of Maryland's nineteen designated byways traverse Frederick County and are marked with the Black-eyed Susan scenic byway signs.
+The County and City of Frederick have the unique distinction of sitting at the crossroads of two nationally designated scenic roadways - the Historical National Road (US 40) and the Catoctin Mountain National Scenic Byway (US 15), Maryland's portion of the Journey Through Hallowed Ground.

 A Maryland Scenic Byways Map with driving tour itineraries is available online or at the Frederick Visitor Center.

 Thousands of Union and Confederate soldiers marched over the county's sometimes muddy, often dusty roads.
 The beauty and grandeur of Frederick County was the last thing written home about, by many a soldier who would not make it through the major conflicts that identify the American Civil War.
 Individual trails focusing on the 1862 Antietam Campaign and Gettysburg Invasion and Retreat of 1863 shed light on what many of these troops experienced, most far from the comforts of home.